 However, the following graph shows what could happen over two property cycles.

-The thick black line shows how “on average” property values increase over time, because well-located capital city properties tend to double in value every 10 years or so.
+The thick black line shows how “on average” property values increase over time, because well-located capital city properties tend to increase slowly but steadily in value.

 But the curved grey line shows that at times the value of properties in a region remains flat for a number of years (or even drops in value) – this is the slump stage of the property cycle.

 You can see that the shortest phase of the property cycle is usually the boom stage when property values overshoot their natural levels.

 You can also see that at various stages in the cycle property values exceed the underlying long-term trend (such as in boom times) and at other stages they fall short of the long-term underlying value, such as during property slumps.